Then, we came to conclude that confidence might mean an attitude of believing in a person’s natural feeling.

 Each person has his/her own energy cycle which includes energy he/she likes and does not like.

 It is said that a person can live a better life sustainably when both energies are connected in his/her life.

 Hachi feels that a person often notice his/her repetitive sensations.

-However, the order of sensations in his/her energy cycle might sometimes be in the wrong order so that you might feel being stuck.
+However, the order of sensations in his/her energy cycle might sometimes be in a wrong order so that a person might feel being stuck.

 For example, Hachi often skipped time in solitude and moved around, so that she felt emptiness or slightly depressed, wandering the same place.

 When she tweaked the order, she could keep moving on sustainably.

 The energy cycle is once found, that can be a lifelong treasure.